Skip to content

 You will see familiar things when reading Discord Webpack modules:

 • Z and ZP usually correspond to default exports.
+Despite being minified, these export names are stable.

 • Mentions of jsx and createElement imply construction of React components.